edgelesssys/contrast/docs/docs/architecture/components/runtime.md

 This pod-VM image isn't specific to any pod workload.
 Instead, container images are mounted at runtime.

+### Contrast image puller

+In addition to the kata agent, every pod-VM also starts Contrast's image puller.
+For each container scheduled to run in the pod, the kata agent will request the image puller to pull and mount the corresponding container image.

+The image puller verifies the checksums of both the image manifest, as well as of all subsequently pulled image layers against the provided digest.
+For this reason, unpinned images aren't supported.

 ## Node installer DaemonSet

 The `RuntimeClass` resource above registers the runtime with the Kubernetes api.